vtex/shoreline/packages/admin-ui-docs/docs/components/collapsible.md

 ## Behavior

-Always when using `Collapsible` you should also use its composites: `CollapsibleHeader` and `CollapsibleContent`
+When using `Collapsible` you should always use its composites: `CollapsibleHeader` and `CollapsibleContent`

 ```jsx live
 function Example() {